syncfusion-content/windowsforms-docs/WindowsForms/NavigationDrawer/Overview.md

 * **Toggle Drawer** : This support helps to toggle between Sliding Panel visibility.

-* **AnimationDuration** : Specifies the Timespan by which the DrawerContent opens up to the view.
-AnimationDuration is applied only when ToggleDrawer function is used.
+* **Animation Duration** : Specifies the Timespan by which the DrawerContent opens up to the view.
+Animation Duration is applied only when ToggleDrawer function is used.